Anarchist Black Cross: Later years

 The Anarchist Black Cross Federation was created in 1995.

 During the 1960s, the Anarchist Black Cross was reformed in Britain by Stuart Christie and Albert Meltzer with a focus on providing aid for anarchist prisoners in Francisco Franco's Spain.
 The reason for this was Christie's experience of the Spanish State's jail and the importance of receiving food parcels.
 At that time there were no international groups acting for Spanish anarchist and Resistance prisoners.
 The first action of the re-activated group was to bring Miguel García García, whom Christie met in prison, out of Spain on his release.
 Christie went on to act as the group's International secretary, working for the release of others.
 The group's bulletin became a newspaper—Black Flag—strongly allied with the anarchist tradition of revolutionary class conflict.

 Several small American chapters merged in 1995 to form the Anarchist Black Cross Federation and unify their tactics for supporting political prisoners.
 A parallel organization, the Anarchist Black Cross Network, was formed in 2001 to pursue prison issues more generally, with looser conditions for membership.

 Anarchists contributed to the campaign to free Mumia Abu-Jamal, the jailed journalist and former Black Panther.

+In 2009, the Belarusian section of the ABC was founded.
+The Anarchist Black Cross Belarus has supported more than 70 activists between 2009 and 2022, offering assistance ranging from legal fees to aid for families of the repressed.
+During the Russian invasion of Ukraine 2022, the ABC-Belarus declared "the most effective anti-war activity to be joining armed anarchist units in Ukraine, supporting anti-war and anarchist activities in Russia and Belarus as much as possible, and criticizing the nationalist and imperialist sentiments that divide the people living in the region.
+The fall of Putin and the defeat of the Russian army will lead to the liberation not only of Belarus, but also of dozens of other peoples who have been imprisoned there".
+Due to its position on the war in Ukraine, the ABC-Belarus was excluded from an anarchist book fair in Berlin, based on accusations from organizers that it would be "unacceptable to give space to positions calling for joining the state army during an anarchist fair".

 In early 2024, Russian authorities designated the Anarchist Black Cross Federation as an "undesirable organization".